 A Time To Remember

 I urged a friend to go with me, and I’ve been so thankful we went.
 The men were caring and opened their hearts to me.
 They shared stories with me that they hadn’t shared with anyone before.
-They laughed.
-They cried.
-They took my hands and thanked me for caring about their story.
-They hugged me and kissed my cheeks.
+They laughed, they cried, they took my hands and thanked me for caring about their story.
+As I left, they hugged me and kissed my cheeks.
+I had changed their lives as well.

 When it came to writing my novel, I wasn’t writing about fictional characters.
 I was writing pieces of Charlie’s story, bits of Arthur’s experiences.
 The memories that made LeRoy cry made it into my book.
 The snapshots that Tarmo carried around in his mind for 60 years transformed into scenes in my novel (and the novels to follow!).